-My fee has been £65 per full hour since 2011 and is normally paid in advance by bank transfer, including any introductory session or one-off consultation.
+My fee has been updated to £70 per full hour and is normally paid in advance by bank transfer, including any introductory session or one-off consultation.

 Special personal circumstances, together with motivation and commitment will be sensitively considered.

-After one or two sessions, if we both are happy to proceed, a block of four sessions will be booked and paid in advance, to be reviewed at the end.
+After one or two sessions, if we both are happy to proceed, a block of four sessions will be booked by paying £270 in advance, to be reviewed at the end of the fourth session.

 Once the system of fours is in place, it can be reviewed every fourth session.